-You can also provide the -U option to specify the specific user who you want to enumerate and eventually crack the password hash(es).
+You can also provide the option -U to specify the specific user who you want to enumerate and eventually crack the password hash(es).
 If you provide CU as username it will consider it as an alias for current user and will retrieve the password hash(es) for this user.

-7.9.7 List database management system users privileges
+6.9.9 List database management system users privileges

-Switches: --privileges and -U
+Switch: --privileges